Can paying off collections raise your credit score?

 How Do Collections Affect Credit?

 Credit scoring systems are becoming more and more influential in our day-to-day lives.
-FICO system, which is one of the most widely recognized around town can have a big impact on your personal finances- especially if you're struggling with debt or paying off an old loan!
+FICO system, which is one of the most widely recognized around town can have a big impact on your finances- especially if you're struggling with debt or paying off an old loan!
 If there's ever been any collection account placed against me by creditors before then I'm sure as heck glad they didn't score higher than 621 because that would mean my credit was getting worse, not better despite all efforts put forth towards improvement over time.

 When you settle or pay off a collections account, it will end the harassing phone calls and letters from that debt collector.
 You also need to make sure your credit reports reflect this change so there is no chance for them going after any more money out of pocket due to their previous harassment tactics being ineffective!